 An established data quality framework includes data quality-related roles and processes.
 Such a framework enables the effective functioning of the data-quality capability.

 The trends of the data quality framework indicator are positive to some extent, as seen in Figure 7.

 The number of companies that assessed their level of maturity as “capable” and “effective” has grown.
-Less companies have no data quality roles and rules.
-Still, a significant percentage of respondents (32%) has roles and rules at the “ad-hoc” level.
+Few companies have no data quality roles and rules.
+Still, a significant percentage of respondents (32%) have roles and rules at the “ad-hoc” level.

-- The established data quality framework has demonstrated some positive shifts between the levels of maturity.
+The established data quality framework has demonstrated some positive shifts between the maturity levels.

-To improve the situation, companies should pay attention to:
+To improve the situation, companies should pay attention to the following:

 This is the last article of the “Maturity Trends 2020” series.